 Fortunately, prostate cancer is one of the most treatable malignancies if it’s caught early.
 Routine screening has improved the diagnosis of prostate cancer in recent years.
 In addition, new and innovative technology helps to minimize the side effects of prostate cancer treatment, including incontinence and erectile dysfunction.

 Prostate cancer incidence

 Prostate cancer is the most common type of cancer found in American men, after skin cancer.
-The American Cancer Society estimates there will be about 220,800 new cases of prostate cancer in the United States in 2015.
-Nearly one in seven men will develop prostate cancer in their lifetime.
-However, it is rare before age 40.
+The American Cancer Society estimates that there were roughly 192,280 new cases of prostate cancer in the United States in 2009.
+Nearly one in six men will develop prostate cancer in their lifetime; however, it is usually diagnosed after age 40.